M-Elnemr/M-Elnemr/README.md

 </h1>

 <p align="center">
-Most Recently as the past three years I have been working as an Android Developer, with diffrent experiences over the past years I found my self becoming a team player and getting obsessed with achiveing the best practice and writing organized clean code within clean arctucture.
+Most Recently as the past three years I have been working as an Android Developer, with diffrent experiences over the past years I found my self becoming a team player and getting obsessed with achiveing the best practice and writing organized clean code within clean architecture.
 </p>

 <!--